 Dr. John Lennon, my youth minister (Minister of Christian Education in those days), was the one who served as my spiritual director before I knew what one was.
 Under his guidance, I was confirmed and explored vocation.
 I could always count on getting an honest answer from him and I trusted him as a person and friend.
-John retired at 65, the same year I graduated from High School!
+John retired at 65, the same year I graduated from High School.
 We had one of the more dynamic youth ministries around.
-His retiremment was an active one; for example, he consulted in Christian Education in Australia, and held church staff positions in retirement.
+He remained active.
+For example, he consulted in Christian Education in the U. S. and Australia, and held church staff positions in retirement.

 I was chaplain at a retirement community for several years.
 This ministry, which I dearly loved, required dealing honestly with the mental, physical, spiritual, and emotional onslaughts of aging.
 The frequent question in spiritual counseling seemed to be: "Why am I still alive?"
 It was a question of vocation, purpose: " What am I now here for?"
 The search for and the fulfilling of that purpose is a holy one at any age; it also saved my life by bringing a continuity, a sense of wholeness that God is never finished with us.